What tests are required for the diagnosis of kidney disease?

 The degree of urine concentration is determined by measuring the specific gravity of the urine.
 This is done using a special instrument called a refractometer.
 Specific gravity is important because, with kidney disease, the kidneys lose their ability to effectively concentrate or dilute urine.
 The specific gravity is vital in determining the significance of any elevations in the serum BUN and creatinine.

-In addition to kidney disease, dehydration or any other cause of decreased blood flow to the kidneys may result in an increase in serum BUN, creatinine, and SDMA.
-Healthy kidneys will respond to dehydration or reduced blood flow by producing concentrated urine to conserve body fluids.
+Dehydration or any other cause of decreased blood flow to the kidneys may also result in an increase in serum BUN, creatinine, and SDMA.
+Healthy kidneys respond to dehydration or reduced blood flow by producing concentrated urine to conserve body fluids.
 If kidney disease exists, the urine will not be concentrated, even in the face of dehydration and elevated serum BUN and creatinine.

+- The presence of casts may indicate recent damage to the kidney cells.
 Casts are formed when damaged or destroyed cells are molded into the shape of the damaged internal kidney structures.
-Their presence may indicate that there is recent damage to the kidney cells.

 Will these screening tests determine the exact, underlying cause of the kidney disease?